 As well as biodiversity, it also shows aspects of the built environment and sculptures that have been inspired by the nature of the city.

-The Wellington Nature Map is a joint project between the Wellington City Council, Victoria University of Wellington’s School of Architecture, and Wellington Living Architecture group.
+The Wellington Nature in the City map is a joint project between the Wellington City Council, Victoria University of Wellington’s School of Architecture, and Wellington Living Architecture group.

-By showcasing Wellington’s special sites of nature in the city, nature activities on offer, and places where our urban fabric reflects our love of nature, the Wellington Nature Map project firmly cements Wellington’s reputation as a leading global nature city.
+By showcasing Wellington’s special sites of nature in the city, nature activities on offer, and places where our urban fabric reflects our love of nature, the Wellington Nature in the City map project firmly cements Wellington’s reputation as a leading global nature city.